Cavity Controls Core-to-Core Resonant Inelastic X-ray Scattering

-\paragraph{Scheme of RIXS measurement}The thin-film x-ray planar cavity must operate at grazing-incidence angles (several milliradians) to preserve the reflectivity of the mirror layers, resulting in an approximately 10-mm footprint.
-Conventional observables such as reflectivity (for both Mössbauer nuclear \cite{rohlsberger2005, rohlsberger2010, rohlsberger2012, heeg2015fano, heeg2015slow, haber2017, huang2017, velten2024} and inner-shell \cite{haber2019, huang2021, ma2022} transitions) and x-ray absorption spectroscopy (XAS) in the sense of total fluorescence yield (TFY) (for inner-shell transitions) \cite{haber2019, huang2021, ma2022, huang2024}), are unaffected by the grazing geometry.
-On the other hand, inelastic scattering signals (e.g. resonant emission) originate from a line-like source, which can strongly degrade the energy resolution when an inappropriate analyzer is used \cite{johann1931,dumond1947}.
-In this work, we employ a VH spectrometer \cite{hamos1933, wach2020} (Fig. \ref{fig1}(b)) to resolve the emission spectra.
-The VH spectrometer utilizes a cylindrically bent crystal: the axial direction disperses the photon energy via Bragg diffraction, while the bent direction focuses the signal onto the detector.
-The measurement geometry was set to align the line-like emission source with the cylindrical focusing axis, preserving energy resolution by decoupling the geometric contributions due to the large beam footprint in grazing incidence (see \cite{supp2024} for details).
-The inset of Fig. \ref{fig1}(b) shows well-resolved L$\alpha_1$ ($3d_{5/2} \rightarrow2p_{3/2}$) and L$\alpha_2$ ($3d_{3/2} \rightarrow2p_{3/2}$) emission lines.
-The dominant L$\alpha_1$ line is selected to record RIXS spectra by scanning the incident x-ray energy.
+\paragraph{Scheme of RIXS measurement} The x-ray thin-film x-ray planar cavity is operated at grazing-incidence angles (typically a few milliradians) to maintain high reflectivity of the mirror layers, resulting in an elongated beam footprint ($>$10 mm) and a line-like emission region on the sample.
+Previous studies recorded x-ray reflectivity \cite{rohlsberger2005, rohlsberger2010, rohlsberger2012, heeg2015fano, heeg2015slow, haber2017, huang2017, velten2024} and TFY absorption spectra \cite{haber2019, huang2021, ma2022} with relatively low energy resolution, for which an extended footprint does not degrade their measured quality at a fixed angle.
+In contrast, RIXS measurements require high energy resolution, while the line-like emission source at grazing incidence causes defocusing and resolution loss in conventional analyzer geometries (e.g., Johann \cite{johann1931} or DuMond \cite{dumond1947} types).
+To minimize this limitation, we employed a von Hamos (VH) spectrometer \cite{hamos1933, wach2020} to record the RIXS spectra, as illustrated in Fig.~\ref{fig1}(b).
+The VH configuration uses a cylindrically bent crystal that disperses photon energies along the axial axis via Bragg diffraction while simultaneously focusing the signal along the bent direction.
+By aligning the elongated emission line with the cylindrical focusing axis, the VH spectrometer decouples the large beam footprint from the dispersion plane as much as possible, thereby preserving the energy resolution (see \cite{supp2024} for details).
+The inset of Fig.~\ref{fig1}(b) shows well-resolved L$\alpha_1$ ($3d_{5/2} \rightarrow2p_{3/2}$) and L$\alpha_2$ ($3d_{3/2} \rightarrow2p_{3/2}$) emission lines, where the dominant L$\alpha_1$ emission was selected to record the RIXS spectra by scanning the incident x-ray energy.
 The measurements were performed at the GALAXIES beamline of the SOLEIL synchrotron \cite{ablett2019galaxies}.
-The cavity sample used in this work consists of a multilayer structure: 2.4-nm Pt / 20.4-nm C / 2.9-nm WSi$_{2}$ / 20.0-nm C / 14.0-nm Pt, deposited on a silicon wafer.
-WSi$_{2}$ serves as the resonant atomic layer due to its strong $2p-5d$ dipole-allowed transition, whose splittings by the crystal field and spin-orbital coupling \cite{pan2019, zhao2025} are negligible.
-The performance and the structure of the cavity sample were preliminarily checked at the B16 Test Beamline at the Diamond Light Source (as detailed in \cite{supp2024}).
-In brief, a vertically collimated x-ray beam (divergence $\sim30~\mu$rad, size $\sim60~\mu$m) illuminated the sample, which was positioned using a hexapod system capable of precise angular scanning.
+In brief, a vertically collimated x-ray beam (divergence $\sim$30$~\mu$rad, size $\sim$60$~\mu$m) illuminated the sample, which was positioned using a hexapod system capable of precise angular scanning.
 Reflected x-rays were collected using a 2D detector positioned in the forward direction, while fluorescence passing through a pinhole was recorded by a silicon drift detector (SDD) in the vertical direction.
 Cavity mode angles were identified using the reflectivity and TFY curves over the grazing angles \cite{supp2024}, and the TFY spectra were further used for validation of emission measurements \cite{supp2024}.
 We utilize eight VH analyzers to maximize the detection solid angle, with their emission detection zones aligned and overlapped across all analyzers \cite{supp2024}.
 Emission images were recorded by a dedicated 2D detector.